wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Using-Dym-Adj-of-Serialization-Order-for-Real-Time-DBMS.markdown

 by allowing transactions to execute read phases in parallel, the proposed implementation eliminates some disadvantages of naive 2PL.
 For example, the duration that write locks are held is greatly reduced, because write locks are only acquired during validation and write phases, which are expected to be short.
-In contrast, a write lock must be taken in 2PL when a transaction pre-writes a data item during the read phase, as pre-writes are not buffered, and the uncommitted value must be prohibited from being read by other transactions to ensure recoverability.
+In contrast, a write lock must be taken in 2PL scheme when a transaction pre-writes a data item during the read phase, as pre-writes are not buffered, and the uncommitted value must be prohibited from being read by other transactions to ensure recoverability.

+One drawback of lock-based OCC is the possibility of deadlocks.
+In the proposed scheme, two or more transactions can deadlock not only when they lock the write set in a conflicting order (which is common to all OCC schcmes that lock the write set),

+The lock-based implementation